Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

 \subsection{Comparison with Other Works}

 We now compare to studies by \citet{Vegetti2010}, \citet{Vegetti2014} and \citet{Ritondale2019a} who search for subhalos in the SLACS and BELLS-GALLERY samples.
-These works use lens light subtracted images, source-only masks and a PL mass model, thus our $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO}$ values are the most suitable to compare.
-In certain lenses these studies include line-of-sight galaxies, meaning that we compare $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm Los}$ values.
-These studies use the log Bayesian evidence to quantify if a lens model is favoured, whereas we use the increase in log likelihood.
-However, log Bayesian evidences are available for all of our results.
-The amount by which the log likelihood and log Bayesian evidence values increase for models with a DM subhalo do not vary by more than $\sim 10$, thus provided $\Delta\,\mathrm{ln}\,\mathcal{L} > 15.0$ comparison of these values is appropriate.
+These works use lens light subtracted images, source-only masks and a PL mass model, thus our $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source}$ values are the most suitable to compare.
+In certain lenses these studies include line-of-sight galaxies, meaning that we compare $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Los}$ values.

-\citet{Vegetti2010} present the detection of a DM subhalo in the lens system SLACS0946+1006.
-Our analysis infers $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO} = 73.46$, and SLACS0946+1006 is a category A lens, meaning that every mass model fitted in this work favours a DM subhalo.
-We are therefore in agreement that there is a DM subhalo in SLACS0946+1006, albeit we need to run our own potential correction analysis (see \cref{Genuine}) before we can definitively conclude this ourselves.
+\citet{Vegetti2010} present the detection of a DM subhalo in the lens system SLACS0946+1006, for which we infer $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source} = 72.36$ and assign it as a DM subhalo candidate.
 Our inferred values of $(x,y) = (-1.22, -1.28)$ are consistent with the values presented in \citet{Vegetti2010}.
 Comparing subhalo mass is less straightforward, because \citet{Vegetti2010} assume a psuedo-Jaffe density profile whereas we assume an NFW.
 The pseudo-Jaffe parameterization is more centrally dense than the NFW, such that a factor of $\sim 10$ difference is expected between their inferred masses \citep{Vegetti2018}.
 The mass of $M^{\rm sub}_{\rm 200} = 1.00^{+0.32}_{-0.25} \times 10^{11}$M$_{\rm \odot}$ for our NFW subhalo model is therefore qualitatively above what one would have predicted by converting their pseudo-Jaffe inferred value of $3.51 \times 10^{9}$M$_{\rm \odot}$ to an NFW.
+Our results therefore agree with \citet{Vegetti2010}.